QEHS-Networking/WireGuard-on-RPi/README.md

    - Video has entertainment purposes ... lots of talking and interesting side notes
    - Be prepared: ```pause``` video for copying and pasting TERMINAL Configuration Lines

+   Preparation Note:
+   - Create a Notepad file for all keys and other information to be copied and pasted
+   - Easier way to verify typing of keys: type a few letters, delete them from a representation of the key being typed (or type it with someone checking)
+   <a href="https://www.youtube.com/watch?v=Q6pR_JEMRQA">DrZzs Home Automation Live Stream (WireGuard VPN full setup on RPi and iPhone)</a>, Sole Purpose of RPi is run WireGuard VPN
+   - 00:04:16 (00:04:50)- What is WireGuard.
+It is a VPN in small total code and more secure (no return pings).
+WireGuard is new standard.
+   - 00:15:14 (00:17:17)- Beginning of Installation, using SSH (Mr. Mercer uses full GUI with VNC, X11VNC, and TightVNC)
+   - 00:26:14 WireGuard for Windows
+   - 00:29:09 Back to setting up WireGuard
+   - 00:43:17 Starting WireGuard, 00:45:45 - Completion of RPi Install
+   - 00:44:50 Setting up clients
+   - 00:47:11 Setting up WireGuard on iPhone or Android
+   - 00:48:51 - 00:50:46 Endpoint on Clients, need Duck DNS (Dynamic Router IP) & Port for complete socket
+   - 01:01:00 Port Forwarding
+   - 01:05:00 - Competition of iOS Setup﻿
+   - 01:29:18 set up another client in the configuration file of the RPi, also see adrianmihalko notes, not done

 3. <a href="https://github.com/adrianmihalko/raspberrypiwireguard">Code and configuration used, from Adrian, referenced in video</a>
    - Hints and Tips are along this DOC
    - Read this closely and move slowly with the video